Temurgugu/tgugushvili/content/en/publication/transdisciplinary_case_study/index.md

 - "6"
 publishDate: "2020-12-07T00:00:00Z"
 slides:
-summary: TThe aim of this manual is to enable interested teachers and university staff to implement a transdisciplinary (field) case study course, similar to those developed, tested, and integrated into the curriculum at Armenian State Pedagogical University (ASPU) and Tbilisi State University (TSU).
+summary: The aim of this manual is to enable interested teachers and university staff to implement a transdisciplinary (field) case study course, similar to those developed, tested, and integrated into the curriculum at Armenian State Pedagogical University (ASPU) and Tbilisi State University (TSU).
 tags:
 - Source Themes
 title: Case Study Teaching, Principles and Methods